 Climbing to the summit of Mount Rainier is on our bucket list.
 If you have done this and have advice to offer, let us know in the comment section below.
 Thanks!

-As much time as possible. 😉
+As many as possible. 😉

 With one day, you can visit one area of the park.
 I recommend choosing between Paradise and Sunrise.
 Which one you choose will depend on where you are coming from and where you are going.
 Personally, I don’t think that one is better than the other.
 You have lots of hiking options and spectacular views from both places.